Another exciting deer season!

 Check out next month’s column for highlights from this year’s deer hunt as well as your Valley ice-fishing primer!
 Drop me a line anytime with your hunting and fishing news, or stories: [email protected].

-6 thoughts on “Another exciting deer season!”
+6 Replies to “Another exciting deer season!”

 1. Guys around here got 5, up from 1 last year so that’s a good sign.
 I hadn’t seen a track in my bush until mid first week of the hunt.
 Dogs must have rattled the bush enough to get them moving although they don’t seem to be living in my bush.
 There were a few sets of tracks in the snow so I expect at least one or two bucks and a doe and fawn aren’t too far away.
 After the snow the turkeys seem to have left and flocked up down the road, has to be 200 or more in that flock.